Court of Common Pleas (Ireland)

 The Court of Common Pleas was one of the principal courts of common law in Ireland.
 It was a mirror image of the equivalent court in England.
 Common Pleas was one of the four courts of justice which gave the Four Courts in Dublin, which is still in use as a courthouse, its name.
+Its remit as in England was to hear lawsuits between ordinary citizens.

 History

 According to Elrington Ball the Irish Court of Common Pleas, which was known in its early years as the Common Bench or simply the Bench, was fully operational by 1276.
 It was headed by its Chief Justice (the Chief Justice of the Irish Common Pleas, as distinct from the Lord Chief Justice of Ireland, who was the head of the Irish Court of King's Bench).
 He had two (occasionally three) justices to assist him.
 The first Chief Justice was Sir Robert Bagod, former High Sheriff of County Limerick, a member of an old Dublin family which gave its name to Baggot Street.
 In the early centuries, he was often referred to as "Chief Justice of the Bench", or "the Dublin Bench".